gabrielatwell1987/portfolio/src/routes/blog/posts/gsap.md

 	}
 });

-// add animations and labels to the timeline tl.addLabel('start')
+// Add animations and labels to the timeline tl.addLabel('start')
 	.from('.box p', { scale: 0.3, rotation: 45, autoAlpha: 0 })
 	.addLabel('color')